skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Initial guess method for the SCC scheme.

-  + 'h0': Initial charges of SCC term are set to zero for every time step.
+  + *'h0'*: Initial charges of SCC term are set to zero for every time step.
-  + 'read': Reads "charges.bin" file generated from previous step.
+  + *'read'*: Reads "charges.bin" file generated from previous step.
     If **guess_file** exists, then "charges.bin" file is used as initial guess at t = 0.0 s.

 \

 - **guess_file** *(string)* - Default: *'./charges.bin'*

   Initial guess file for charges.
-It is vaild when **guess** is 'read' option.
+It is vaild when **guess** is *'read'* option.

 \